SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/billing/billing.md

 ---
 title: PAYG billing for SharePoint Embedded
-description: This article explains how to set up PAYG billing ms.date: 04/09/2024 ms.localizationpriority: high
+description: This article explains the billing models and how to set up PAYG billing ms.date: 04/09/2024 ms.localizationpriority: high
 ---